frossano/frossano.github.io/index.md

 I worked at Intersystems as Application Analyst across different countries, providing support during several implementation and leading the Customers to acquire and improve ownership of the solution deployed.<br>
 I also contributed to the development of two different Regional flavours of the product.

-##### Team Lead @ NoemaLife
+##### Implementation Team Lead @ NoemaLife
 *September 2012 - May 2014*

-As a Team Lead at NoemaLife, I managed a team of consultant during the project implementation phase.
+As a company grew, I moved to a more managerial role as Implementation Team Lead, where I managed a team of consultant during implementation phase.
 I supported the creation and management of project quality documentation, and managed several projects during the entire lifecycle, from requirement gathering to go-live, with special attention to the training process.
+I alo kept my role as developer of the HL7 interfaces.

 ##### Analyst @ NoemaLife
 *October 2007 - August 2012*

-Analyst at NoemaLife.
-My main responsibility were around installation and system configuration activities.
-I was on charge of developing customer-specific PL/SQL procedures and functions, and of the deployment activities for new patches/releases.
+I joined this company in the early stages.
+As analyst, my main responsibility were around installation and system configuration activities.
+In reality, every person of the team was responsible for the overall build and delivery of the product.
+I was on charge of developing both custom and product procedures and functions in PL/SQL, and of the deployment activities for new releases.
-I also developed third-party Systems integration (ADT, MPI, LIS, RIS, PACS, CPOE, EHR, HIS) using HL7.
+I also developed HL7 integration with third-party Systems (ADT, MPI, LIS, RIS, PACS, CPOE, EHR, HIS) using a combination of Java and PL/SQL.
+In 2009 I was promotes to a senior analyst role and became completely responsible for the whole HL7 interfaces for the EMR system (inbound and outbound).

 ## Education